AkashNeil/diary/README.md

 * $pull removes all instances of a specified element from an array.
 * $pop removes the last element in an array.
 If you want to remove the first element of an array, then use the $pop operator with a '-1' value.
 * $pop, $push, $pull and $addToSet will all fail on a non-array.
+* 'Find and Modify' enables us to find a specific entry and change it.
+For it's signature and more information: https://docs.mongodb.com/manual/reference/method/db.collection.findAndModify/
+*

 #### Some helpful links: